Risk Spotlight

 If youʼre dealing with a material breach, here are a few steps you can take:

-• Review the contract: Look through the contract to see if it clearly defines what counts as a material breach and what actions you can take.
-Some contracts will spell out specific breaches and the steps you’re allowed to take.
+Look through the contract to see if it clearly defines what counts as a material breach and what actions you can take.
+Some contracts will spell out just what exactly a material breach is and what you can do if it takes place.

 Examples of material breaches